Friday, October 26, 2018

 It was a tremendous breakfast: loads of fruit, delectable "baked yogurt" with pine nuts, made-to-order omelets, chicken sausages, roasted tomatoes, savory brioche, sweetened lime juice, tomato juice, watermelon juice, cereal, porridge, and fresh-baked honeyed pastry dusted with pistachio.

 The hotel courtyard was our embarkation point.
-We boarded the bus and commenced the five-hour journey to the desert region of Rajasthan, to see the famous city of Jaipur.
+We boarded the bus and commenced the five-hour journey to the desert region of Rajasthan, to see the famous City of Jaipur.

 We stopped beside the Autab Minar Victory Tower, the world's highest brick minaret.
 The structure began in 1192, with three more segments added shortly after.
 Lighting struck it in 1369 and knocked off a level.
 It was repaired and included a fifth level.
 When the British ruled India, lightening struck again, ruining the top layer, but they restored it.